 International Security Publications

-The guide lists by theme literature that has come to the attention of ECSP in the past year on population, environmental change, and security issues.
+Literature that has come to the attention of ECSP in the past year on population, environmental change, and security issues.